pouria-faraji/paai/README.md

 ### Testing
 For testing, only unit testing is implemented for the *paai* service to test validation of raw and processed device messages.

 In order to run tests, [Python](https://www.python.org/) and  [pytest](https://docs.pytest.org/en/7.1.x/getting-started.html) must be already installed.
-You can install the pytest framework using the following command:
+You can install the pytest framework by using the following command:
 ```
 pip install -U pytest
 ```